 Then I spotted this gorgeous creature sitting alone at the end of the bar.
 I wouldn’t even dream of approaching him.
 Instead, I toyed with my drink and babbled with my girlfriend.

-But he was looking at me and after we all started chatting, he eventually scooted his bar stool closer and by the end of the evening, he was resting his hand on my knee.
+But he was looking at me and after we all started chatting, he eventually scooted his bar stool closer.
+By the end of the evening, he was resting his hand on my knee.
 We bantered over our shared interests and experiences.
 He said he wanted to travel the world too, and in short order he would be financially set and ready to join me.

-On our first date we went to see Skyfall, and as the camera panned Hollywood’s dazzling version of Macau’s coastline, he whispered in my ear:
+On our first date we went to see the latest Bond movie, Skyfall, and as the camera panned Hollywood’s dazzling version of Macau’s coastline, he whispered in my ear:

 You would think I had learned.
 I had heard it all before: